Naproxen

 There have been reports of women taking some anti-inflammatory medicine, including naproxen, twice a day for more than a year, having a higher chance of hearing loss.
 But there is no proof that naproxen or similar anti-inflammatories cause hearing loss; however, it is more common as people age.

-If you notice any sudden hearing changes, speak to your doctor as soon as possible.
+If you notice any sudden hearing changes, speak to your doctor or pharmacist as soon as possible.

 Can I drive or ride a bike while taking naproxen?